In this episode of THE SAMPLE, Leita Hart-Fanta, CPA discusses the connection of Risk and Choice and what to do with an inherent risk once identified.

 Welcome to The Sample, a quick discussion of auditing concepts and terms that will help you do your work.
 Conducting an audit in accordance with auditing standards is no small feat and I want to support you.
 We’ll be referring to the GAO, IIA and AICPA literature to bolster our conversations.
 Let’s get started.

 So that doesn’t mean management gets to just say, “Done.
 Don’t have to worry about it.”
-They still have to make sure that that partner, that subcontractor is doing their job.
-So your job, again, point out the issues, point out the risks, but then once you’ve done that, remember that it’s not your monkey, not your circus.
+They still have to make sure that that partner, that subcontractor, is doing their job.
+So your job, again: point out the issues, point out the risks.
+But then once you’ve done that, remember that it’s not your monkey, and not your circus.
 It’s their choice to make what to do with that risk.

 That wraps it up for another episode of The Sample.
 True to the nature of a sample, we didn’t talk about everything, so you’ve probably got questions.
 Write to me email@example.com and I’ll do my best to fill in the blanks.
 Thanks for playing.